tanrax/org-social/README.md

 Hello [[org-social:http://example-user.com/social.org][Alice]], how are you?
 ```

-## Org Social Rely
+## Org Social Relay

 Due to the decentralised nature of Org Social, it is not possible to receive mentions, replies or read threads from users you do not follow.
-Unless you use *Org Social Rely*.
+Unless you use *Org Social Relay*.

-*Org Social Rely* is a P2P system that acts as an intermediary between all Org Social files.
+*Org Social Relay* is a P2P system that acts as an intermediary between all Org Social files.
 It scans the network, creating an index of users, mentions, replies, groups and threads.
 This allows you to:

 - Receive mentions and replies.
 - Have a more comprehensive notification system.